Cows In Winter 101 | How To Keep Dairy or Beef Cattle Warm and Happy

 Winter Cows Can Be Happy Cows!

-So, yes, there’s some extra things to think through and monitor in the winter.
+So, yes, there are some extra things to think through and monitor in the winter.
 But your cows will be fine and dandy if you make sure their basic needs of food, water, and shelter are being met.

 You don’t need pristine barns or an elaborate winter setup.
 Cows know how to keep themselves warm and stay happy and healthy all winter long!